 The American Heart Association advocates strongly for equity and affordability.
 We believe that every person should have an equal opportunity to be healthy.
 This means that individuals and communities can access the care and resources they need to be healthy, which may vary from person to person.
 Treatment costs must be transparent, available and understandable, so practitioners and patients can compare prices with anticipated value to make informed treatment decisions.

 Social determinants of health, such as race/ethnicity, education, income and residential environment, influence a person’s ability to afford the medicine they need.
 The AHA is addressing these factors in our research, scientific programming, community initiatives and policy advocacy.

-Our Centers for Health Metrics and Evaluation will continue to collect data and evaluate initiatives to measure the impact of proposed strategies to lower clinical barriers to care.
+Our Center for Health Metrics and Evaluation will continue to collect data and evaluate initiatives to measure the impact of proposed strategies to lower clinical barriers to care.
 Identifying barriers and testing solutions with partners will make the right medicines available, accessible, and affordable to all patients.

 - Presidential Advisory: American Heart Association Principles on the Accessibility and Affordability of Drugs and Biologics